tomaskovacik/MegaCore/README.md

 ## Why add Arduino support for these microcontrollers?
 * They're dirt cheap (ATmega64/128 can be bought for less than a dollar at AliExpress and Ebay)
 * They're still hand solderable (The TQFP variant have 0.8mm pin pitch)
-* They got 53 or 54 IO pins (vs 32 for the [MightyCore](https://github.com/MCUdude/MightyCore) compatible ones and 86 for the ATmega1280/2560)
+* 53/54 IO pins (vs 32 for the [MightyCore](https://github.com/MCUdude/MightyCore) compatible ones and 86 for the ATmega1280/2560)

 ##Supported clock frequencies